gs109111/YoutubeCardHider/README.md

 # YoutubeCardHider
 Hide the info cards at the end of the video with a click of a button

-This extension only works on chrome
+Note: This extension only works on chrome